ShadiBahaa/El-gatoo/README.md

  1- Graphical User Interface using Swing (For creating the visual (front end) part of the app)

  2- Object Oriented Programming (For creating different objects that resemble the entities of the system)

- 3- Design patterns and SOLID principles (For designing maintainable, reusable, and extensible classes)

- 4- Database system (For handling accounts information and saving chat history)
+ 3- Database system (For handling accounts information and saving chat history)

- 5- Networking (For communicating between two contacts on different devices/ same device/ online server hosting)
+ 4- Networking (For communicating between two contacts on different devices/ same device/ online server hosting)

 ### Tools, Technologies and CS conecpts: